zerob13/vue-markdown-render/README.md

 Notes:
 - The underline color uses `currentColor`, so by default it matches the `color` prop.
 If you need an independent underline color, consider a small local CSS override or opening an issue to discuss exposing an `underlineColor` prop.
-- All props are optional; when omitted, sensible defaults are used to remain backward compatible.
+- All props are optional; when omitted, sensible defaults are used to preserve backward compatibility.

 ### Override Language Icons